Obskurity/obskurity/README.md

-# Hello, I'm Arthur 👋
+# Hi, I'm Arthur 👋

 I'm a Canadian software developer with experience in full-stack development, and cloud solutions.